Birth

 The invention of the first microprocessor signaled radical technological advances.
 The 1970s saw parallel developments: the rise of authoritarianism in many countries of the world, but also the emergence of progressive social development ideas.
 Civil society became a mainstream force.

-Two days after the fraudulent Presidential snap elections, Armed Forces Vice-Chief of Staff General Ramos and Defense Minister Juan Ponce Enrile split with President Marcos.
+Two weeks after the fraudulent Presidential snap elections, Armed Forces Vice-Chief of Staff General Ramos and Defense Minister Juan Ponce Enrile split with President Marcos.
 The bolting of the defense establishment became the pivotal signal for the coming to surface of a decade of popular disaffection with military rule.
-The 4 day uprising – an uncharacteristically peaceful protest involving millions of Filipinos – culminated a long resistance marked by violence.
+The 4-day uprising — an uncharacteristically peaceful protest involving millions of Filipinos — culminated a long resistance marked by violence.

 “There has become an elite Armed Forces of the Philippines that no longer represents the rank and officers’ corps of the Armed Forces. …The President of 1986 is not the President to whom we dedicated our service.
 It is clear that he no longer is the able and capable Commander-in-Chief that we count upon. … He has put his personal family interest above the interest of the people.
 We do not consider President Marcos as now being a duly constituted authority.”